Christine Goerke is ElektraBy COC StaffPosted in 18/19

 Watch soprano Christine Goerke discuss the illusion of truth in R. Strauss’ Elektra

-Elektra is on stage from January 26 to February 22, 2019 at the Four Seasons Centre for the Performing Arts.
+Thank you for joining us for R. Strauss' Elektra, January 26 to February 22, 2019 at the Four Seasons Centre for the Performing Arts.

 Take your culture game to the next level with our monthly eOpera.